nhs04/nhs04/README.md

 # **Hey there 👋**

-I’m Nour Safa, a Computer Science graduate from the American University of Beirut (AUB).
+I’m Nour Safa, a Computer Science graduate from the American University of Beirut (AUB) and now a Master’s student in Computer Science at McGill University.

-Here you’ll find projects I worked on during my time at AUB.
-I explored software development, mobile apps, machine learning, databases, business analytics, cloud, and much more.
+Here you’ll find projects I’ve worked on over the years—covering software development, mobile apps, machine learning, databases, cloud, and more.

-👀 I’m really into data science, software development, and using tech to create things that matter.
-I think data is full of stories just waiting to be discovered 📊📖

-🎓 Next up, I’m heading to McGill to do my Master’s in Computer Science, and I’ll be focusing my thesis on data science and AI.
+🎓 At McGill, I’m specializing in AI and cybersecurity, with a research focus on Retrieval-Augmented Generation (RAG) and Large Language Models (LLMs), and how they can be applied to build smarter, more secure systems.

-🌱 Right now, I’m learning more about machine learning, data science, and cybersecurity.
+🌱 Always learning—right now, I’m diving deeper into advanced machine learning, data science, and cybersecurity.

-Thanks for checking out my work—I hope you enjoy exploring my repos! 😊
+Thanks for stopping by—hope you enjoy exploring my repos! 😊